 Companies wishing to give employees an effective decision-making framework to confront ethical dilemmas now have a new tool in their arsenal.

-Recent findings from researchers Ting Zhang, Francesca Gino and Joshua Margolis provide insight for corporate communications programs as well as middle managers.
+Recent findings from researchers Ting Zhang, Francesca Gino [Important context: this author has several publications retracted or under review] and Joshua Margolis provide insight for corporate communications programs as well as middle managers.
 In a paper published in the Academy of Management in June 2018, the researchers found that encouraging people to engage in divergent thinking through some simple word-choice interventions helped improve ethical decision-making.

 Specifically, nudging people to think about what they could do in a situation, rather than what they should do, can create a mindset that yields non-binary possibilities for problem solving.